akshayram1/Automated-Data-Query-and-Retrieval-System-Using-LLM-and-csv-langchain/README.md

 ## Running the Application

+You can run the application in two ways:

+### 1. Using Streamlit (Web Interface)

-1. Ensure MongoDB / mongodb compass is running on your local machine:
+1. Ensure MongoDB is running on your local machine:
 ```bash
 mongod
 ```